osianSmith/Ethics-Forms-Tempates-For-Swansea-Universtiy/README.md

 # Ethics-Forms-Tempates-For-Swansea-Universtiy
-This repositry contains template forms for the College Of Science Ethics Committee at Swansea University, more specifically research involving humans
+This repositry contains unoffical template forms for the College Of Science Ethics Committee at Swansea University, more specifically research involving humans
 Particpants of studies should be given a consent form and bill of rights.
 This is so they know what they are doing, that they are safe and that they can leave at any time.

 These have been written up for Human Computer Interaction (HCI) in Computer Science but can be adjusted for your needs.
+These are completely unoffical

 # Caution
 These forms may be incorrect and are intended as a starting point!
 You take all risks by downloading and reading these forms.